AuraWorx/MultiTenantSaaS/docs/database_schema.md

 - One user can own many AI systems
 - One user can own many risk items
 - One user can create many bias analysis scans
+- One user can create many infrastructure inventory items

 ### AI System Relations
 - One AI system belongs to one organization